 Building on the previous blog post in our series on the urban systems that make up Goa, we aim at understanding how villages were able to coevolve with towns.
 In this regard, it is important to understand the distinctive quality of Goan villages thanks to a community property resource system called the Comunidade.

-When the Portuguese came to Goa in 1510, they found the gaunkaria system self sustaining and convenient “to collect revenue from the people through taxation”.(Jacob,2019) They renamed this gaunkaria system to Comunidade (translates to commune in Portuguese).
-They left the original organisational structure largely untouched as they saw this as an opportunity to sieze control.
-In 1526, “the Foral de usos e costumes dos Gauncares (the charter of rights and duties of the gaunkars)”(Jacob,2019) was compiled by the Portuguese revenue superintendent Afonso Mexia that “established the rights and privileges of the gaunkars and codified some of the administrative, juridical and financial rules and norms” (Jacob,2019).
-Under the Portuguese, all of the non-private lands in a village were owned by the Communidades and were regularly auctioned.
+When the Portuguese came to Goa in 1510, they found the gaunkaria system self-sustaining and convenient “to collect revenue from the people through taxation”.(Jacob, 2019) They renamed this gaunkaria system to Comunidade (translates to commune in Portuguese).
+They left the original organisational structure largely untouched as they saw this as an opportunity to seize control.
+In 1526, “the Foral de Usos e costumes dos Gauncares (the charter of rights and duties of the gaunkars)”(Jacob, 2019) was compiled by the Portuguese revenue superintendent Afonso Mexia that “established the rights and privileges of the gaunkars and codified some of the administrative, juridical and financial rules and norms” (Jacob, 2019).
+Under the Portuguese, all of the non-private lands in a village were owned by the Comunidades and were regularly auctioned.

 On the face, they aimed to preserve the local customs and traditions but half a century through Portuguese Colonisation, the Comunidades gradually began losing their independence and the original character of the system changed.
 The properties that were seized in the beginning were used to cover expenses incurred by the Catholic Church.
 But over time, this became insufficient due to increasing expenses incurred in establishing Churches and their maintenance.
 Despite the great financial strain, the existing Temples were not utilized for Churches.
 The temple lands were allowed to be a part of the Comunidades provided they paid 2000 silver tankas (tangas) to the Catholic church.